 Not only is Fastweb great for scholarships, but it supplies additional college resources for high school students, which ranks it as #5 of 10.

-Unigo ranks at #4 of the top 10 college resources for high school students with useful college planning info, stats, and more.
+Unigo ranks at #4 of the top 10 college websites for high school students with useful college planning info, stats, and more.
 This includes student ratings and reviews on a number of aspects you may be interested in.

 By taking a quiz on the site and answering specific questions about yourself, Unigo helps you find your best possible options for colleges and scholarships.